ome/omero-documentation/omero/developers/Web/Deployment.rst

-All that is required to use the Django lightweight development server is to set the :property:`omero.web.application_server` configuration option, turn :property:`omero.web.debug` on.
+All that is required to use the Django lightweight development server is to set the :property:`omero.web.application_server` configuration option, and turn :property:`omero.web.debug` on.
-We also configure a remote server to connect to, and then start the server up.
+If you want to connect to a remote server, add that as shown.
+Then start up the development server to run in the foreground:

 ::